BentThomsen/SmartCampusAAU/README.md

 This is the backend that is used in the Android library and app.
 A radio map is downloaded to the mobile device on-demand when arriving at a building, and then on-device positioning ensues.

+<h4>WifiSnifferPositioningService</h4>
+This is the backend for Infrastructure-Based radio maps.
+You may use this code to establish an Infrastructure-Based Positioning Service, but you need to deploy it on your own server.
+SmartCampusAAU is not hosting such a service as  Infrastructure-Based positioning carry a very large communication overhead.

+This is the backend that is used by the iOS and Windows phone apps and libraries as these two platforms do not allow Wi-Fi scanning which is necessary to do device-based positioning.<br>
-While the current iPhone version relies on infrastructure-based positioning it has now also become possible to use on-device positioning for iOS devices.
-In order to achieve this, you can port the functionality from the Android library.
+However, iOS devices now support on-device positioning via Bluetooth Low Energy (BLE) beacons, aka. iBeacons.
+In order to achieve this you can port the functionality from the Android library.

-<h4></h4>